 Explains how to support someone who feels suicidal, giving practical suggestions for what you can do and where you can go for support.

 If someone feels suicidal, talking to someone who can listen and be supportive may be their first step towards getting help.
 They could talk to someone in their life.
 They could also talk to a professional such as a doctor or therapist, or a trained listener at a helpline.
-(See our information on talking treatments and helplines.)
+See our information on talking therapy and counselling and helplines.